datagrok-ai/public/packages/Charts/README.md

   endColumnName: "AEENDY",       // End date of event (an integer/datetime column)
   colorByColumnName: "AETERM",   // Color criterion (a categorical column with non-unique values to visually group the events)
   eventColumnName: "AETERM",     // Optional (used when `showEventInTooltip` is set to true)
+  eventsColumnNames: ["c1", "c2"], // Adds event columns (integer/datetime) that have only one coordinate (rendered as a point, if [showOpenIntervals] is `false`)
+  showOpenIntervals: false,      // Show an event with missing start/end coordinate as continuous
   showEventInTooltip: false,     // Switches between two tooltip modes: (1) the general number of co-occurring events and (2) the event details
   dateFormat: "",                // Optional (used when the start and/or end are represented as datetime).
                                  // Formats: '{yyyy}-{MM}-{dd}', '{M}/{d}/{yyyy}', '{MMM} {d}', '{dd}', '{d}'